architect-examples/arc-workshop/src/shared/md/02-intro-to-web/05-github-oauth.md

 ---
 ### 6. Login Button

-The whole oAuth flow is a bit weird.
-You initiate an oAuth flow by performing an HTTP `GET` to a third party domain.
+The whole oAuth flow is a little bit weird.
+You initiate an oAuth flow by performing an HTTP `GET` to a third party domain and if things look good that domain will redirect back also using `GET`.

 Login is def a global concern so lets add the following to our `src/shared` folder:

 ```javascript
 // login.js